 \subsubsection{Infrared data}

-For long wavelength NIR (3.6 $\mu$m) to mid-infrared (MIR), we obtain IRAC 3.6-8 $\mu$m and MIPS 24$\mu$m images from the Spizer archive.
-At far-infrared (FIR) wavelengths, we use Herschel SPIRE 250-500 $\mu$m images from the ESA Herschel archive.
+For long-wavelength NIR (3.6 $\mu$m) to MIR, we obtain IRAC 3.6-8 $\mu$m and MIPS 24$\mu$m images from the Spitzer archive.
+At FIR wavelengths, we use Herschel SPIRE 250-500 $\mu$m images from the ESA Herschel archive.
 Flux densities are derived from PSF photometry to overcome source blending issues.
-For the IRAC data, we apply the method introduced by \citet{2012ApJS..203...23H} which iteratively decomposites the image into the combination of ideal point sources and background noise.
-We consider extracted fluxes within 1 arcsec (1.5 pixels of IRAC images) as associated with the CO emitter.
-For Spitzer/MIPS and Herschel/SPIRE images, we measure the flux densities by directly fitting PSF models to the image with IRAC 4.5 $\mu$m and 1.1 mm source positions as prior, following the method of \citet{2017MNRAS.464..885H}.
-Since our sources lie on the edge of the MIPS coverage, we also consider sources detected at SNR$>5$ in IRAC 8 $\mu$m image when deblending the SPIRE images to add dusty sources that are not covered by MIPS but might appear in SPIRE images.
-The measured fluxes are listed in Table \ref{table:table2}.
+For the IRAC data, we apply the method introduced by \citet{2012ApJS..203...23H} which iteratively decomposites the image into a combination of ideal point sources and background noise.
+We consider decomposed point sources within $1\arcsec$ (1.5 pixels of IRAC images) from the CO position as associated with the target and use the sum of their amplitudes as the total flux.
+Errors are estimated from the RMS of the residual image.